samtax01/reloadly-notification-api/README.md

 ### This project is created using
 - Java (Spring Boot)
-- Accessing Data with JPA
+- In-Memory Database with JPA
 - JUnit